Qi-Jing LI

 RESEARCH

-Dr. Qi-Jing LI's research focuses on translational T cell biology and therapeutics, with an emphasis on understanding how tumors evade immune surveillance and developing innovative strategies to enhance T cell-mediated anti-tumor immunity.
+Qi-Jing's research focuses on translational T cell biology and therapeutics, with an emphasis on understanding how tumors evade immune surveillance and developing innovative strategies to enhance T cell-mediated anti-tumor immunity.
 He investigates how tumors inhibit T and NK cell function both locally and systemically and explores the complex pathways of T cell differentiation and memory development in the tumor microenvironment.
-By dissecting the signaling pathways, transcriptional regulation, and epigenetic programs governing T and NK cell function, Dr. Li aims to develop clinically feasible strategies to counteract tumor-biased systemic immune suppression and enhance the efficacy of CAR-T, TCR-T, and NK cell therapies for solid tumor treatments through genomic engineering and combination therapies.
+By dissecting key transcription factors, signaling pathways, immune checkpoints, and epigenetic programs governing T and NK cell function, his laboratory aims to develop clinically feasible strategies to counteract tumor-biased systemic immune suppression.
+Utilizing a combination of immunological, biochemical, and bioinformatics approaches, Qi-Jing works to enhance the efficacy of CAR-T, TCR-T, and NK cell therapies for tumors through genomic engineering and combination therapies, ultimately translating these findings into effective cancer treatments.

 PUBLICATIONS